 First off, let me confess one thing: I am a productivity nerd!

-When it comes to productivity, I’ve studied the greats, and even interviewed a few of them for my podcast, Optimized Geek (be sure to check out the links at the end of this article).
+When it comes to productivity, I’ve studied the greats, and even interviewed a few of them for my podcast, Get Yourself Optimized (be sure to check out the links at the end of this article).

 The truth is, when you run your own business, you absolutely need to take a strategic approach to getting things done.
 The same is true for many 9-5 jobs as well–and, yes, even your personal life.

 In fact, one of the keys to maximizing your productivity is learning how to prioritize activities regardless of whether you think of them as “work” or “personal”.
 After all, your ultimate goal should be to minimize the time you spend on trivial administrative chores and things that you hate, so you can focus more on doing what you love.

 Unfortunately, it’s not as simple as it sounds.
 That’s why there are thousands of books on productivity!